Garrett Hampson Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.01 team ERA ranks 10th among all MLB pitching staffs.
+- The Padres' 4.01 team ERA ranks 10th among all league pitching staffs.

+- Padres pitchers combine to surrender 59 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- Weathers (1-3 with a 3.94 ERA and 18 strikeouts in 29 2/3 innings pitched) gets the start for the Padres, his sixth of the season.
+- Snell makes the start for the Padres, his 11th of the season.
+He is 1-6 with a 5.22 ERA and 54 strikeouts in 50 2/3 innings pitched.

-- The lefty last appeared on Wednesday against the Washington Nationals, when he threw six innings, allowing four earned runs while giving up seven hits.
+- In his last appearance on Thursday against the Washington Nationals, the lefty tossed five innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.